-It’s an exciting time for anyone considering entrepreneurship with the beauty industry.
-As an entrepreneur you have probably considered a number of options and avenues you think would best suit your skill set, and ultimately focused on an area where you see the greatest opportunity for growth.
+However, despite the challenges of the current climate, it’s an exciting time for anyone considering entrepreneurship within the beauty industry.
+As an entrepreneur you have probably considered a number of areas where you believe you can add the most value, and ultimately focused on a category where you see the greatest opportunity for growth in your business.

 As excitement surrounding your idea grows and you spend time researching how to start your own beauty business, many options and choices will appear on how to actually get started.

 Yet typically, many entrepreneurs encounter unforeseen challenges that cost them time and money when it comes to finding the right cosmetics manufacturer for their beauty business.
 Finding the right partner is tough work and can be at times frustrating.